-A player shall not hold, block, push, charge, trip or impede the progress of an opponent by extending his/her hand, arm, elbow, shoulder, hip, leg, knee or foot, nor by bending his/her body into an 'abnormal' position (outside his/her cylinder), nor shall he/she indulge in any rough or violent play.
+A player shall not hold, block, push, charge, trip or impede the progress of an opponent by extending the hand, arm, elbow, shoulder, hip, leg, knee or foot, nor by bending the body into an 'abnormal' position (outside the cylinder), nor shall a player indulge in any rough or violent play.

-34.1.2 A throw-in foul is a personal foul committed, when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime, by a defensive player on an opponent on the court when the ball is out-of-bounds for a throw-in and still in the hands of the referee or at the disposal of the player taking the throw-in.
+34.1.2 A throw-in foul is a personal foul committed, when the game clock shows 2:00 minutes or less in the fourth quarter and in each overtime, by a defensive player on an opponent on the court when the ball is out-of-bounds for a throw-in and still in the hands of the referee or at the disposal of the thrower-in.